bedops/bedops/docs/content/revision-history.rst

   * Due to changes with Google Code hosting policies at the end of the year, we have decided to change our process for distributing code, packages and documentation.
 While most of the work is done, we appreciate feedback on any problems you may encounter.
 Please email us at `bedops@stamlab.org <mailto:bedops@stamlab.org>`_ with details.

-  * Migration to Github should facilitate requests for code by those who are familiar with ``git`` and want to fork our project to submit `pull requests <https://help.github.com/articles/using-pull-requests>`_.
+  * Migration to Github should facilitate requests for code by those who are familiar with :code:`git` and want to fork our project to submit `pull requests <https://help.github.com/articles/using-pull-requests>`_.

 * :ref:`bedops`

-  * General ``--ec`` performance improvements.
+  * General :code:`--ec` performance improvements.

 * :ref:`bedmap`

-  * Adds support for the new ``--skip-unmapped`` option, which filters out reference elements which do not have mapped elements associated with them.
+  * Adds support for the new :code:`--skip-unmapped` option, which filters out reference elements which do not have mapped elements associated with them.
 See the end of the :ref:`score operations <bedmap_score_operations>` section of the :ref:`bedmap` documentation for more detail.

-  * General ``--ec`` performance improvements.
+  * General :code:`--ec` performance improvements.

 * :ref:`starch`

-  * Fixed bug with :ref:`starch` where zero-byte BED input (*i.e.*, an "empty set") created a truncated and unusable archive.
-We now put in a "dummy" chromosome for zero-byte input, which :ref:`unstarch` can now unpack.
+  * Fixed bug with :code:`starch` where zero-byte BED input (*i.e.*, an "empty set") created a truncated and unusable archive.
+We now put in a "dummy" chromosome for zero-byte input, which :code:`unstarch` can now unpack.

-    This should simplify error handling with certain pipelines, specifically where set or other BEDOPS operations yield an "empty set" BED file that is subsequently compressed with :ref:`starch`.
+    This should simplify error handling with certain pipelines, specifically where set or other BEDOPS operations yield an "empty set" BED file that is subsequently compressed with :code:`starch`.

 * :ref:`unstarch`

-  * Can now unpack zero-byte ("empty set") compressed :ref:`starch` archive (see above).
+  * Can now unpack zero-byte ("empty set") compressed :code:`starch` archive (see above).

-  * Changed ``unstarch --list`` option to print to ``stdout`` stream (this was previously sent to ``stderr``).
+  * Changed :code:`unstarch --list` option to print to :code:`stdout` stream (this was previously sent to :code:`stderr`).

 * :ref:`starch` metadata library

-  * Fixed array overflow bug with BEDOPS tools that take :ref:`starch <starch_specification>` archives as inputs, which affected use of archives as inputs to :ref:`closest-features`, :ref:`bedops` and :ref:`bedmap`.
+  * Fixed array overflow bug with BEDOPS tools that take :ref:`starch <starch_specification>` archives as inputs, which affected use of archives as inputs to :code:`closest-features`, :code:`bedops` and :code:`bedmap`.

 * All :ref:`conversion scripts <conversion_scripts>`